 The book of Exodus contains one of history’s great stories.
 It’s a story so exceptional, so miraculous, so improbable that it almost seems impossible.
 For many people, these events are too much.
 They require too much faith and too much trust in God.
 As they read this story, the burning bush, plagues, and crossing the Red Sea is all they see.
 They don’t see God’s patience, Israel’s vulnerability, or even Pharaoh’s stubbornness.
 They don’t see the lessons, just the events.

 For whatever reason it may be, many people have tried to undermine this story’s credibility or flat out attacked God due to the unfortunate harshness of its reality.
 Today, we ask the question, do you believe?
 Do you believe in the uniqueness of the One who put these events in motion?
 Do you believe in His hindsight, wisdom, and plan as these events unfold?
 Do you believe this story with all its redemption and judgment actually happened?
 It is a story beyond us, but not beyond God.
-Remember these words.
+Remember these words from Matthew 19:26.

 With God all things are possible.